 During the Renaissance period, and in large way independently from the influence of local cultures, Europeans expressed their devotion through two main musical genres, both written in Latin: the mass and the motet.
 Throughout Europe we find great representatives of these musical genres, such as Palestrina and Dufay, with their masses on cantus firmus, generally for four voices.
-In Spain, the greatest representatives of the genre, particularly of parody and paraphrase mass,83 were Cristobal de Morales, Francisco Guerrero and Tomás Luis de Victoria, the three most prominent Spanish polyphonists of the sixteenth century.
+In Spain, the greatest in the execution, for which the Rules that are put for this must be observed. [...]".
+Diego Fernandez de Huete, Compendio numeroso de zifras armonicas, op. cit., p.
+7.